We are delighted to welcome visitors back to the Planetarium!

 We also have a gift shop with books, toys, and, of course, Astronaut ice cream.

-COVID Safety: Face masks are required in all campus buildings.
+COVID Safety: Face masks are optional in all campus buildings.
 Raritan Valley Community College will continue to review its mask-wearing guidelines as warranted.

 Fee: $200 for up to 20 people for one program.
 Additional people are $10 per person.